Getting out of Debt

 Student loan debt

 Seniors may be able to get their payments lowered if the debt is federal or PLUS.
 Try options such as an income-based repayment plan or a discharge.
-Deferment, forbearance or consolidation may be possible.
-Student loans generally do not get discharged in bankruptcy, but there are enough exceptions that it’s worth asking your lawyer about (more on lawyers later).
+Also consider deferment, forbearance, or consolidation.
+Student loans generally do not get discharged in bankruptcy, but there are enough exceptions that it's worth asking your lawyer about (more on lawyers later).

 Credit card bills